rogeruiz/thescene-postmortem-talk/notes/part-two.markdown

 that initial load time was terrible.
 We treated every part of the application equally without separating many of the visible parts form the invisible parts.
 Not to mention that we also had very little experience with Javascript Promises.

+### When you have a hammer, everything looks like a nail

+Our hammer was Javascript with a healthy mix of Ruby, and Ember was the jackhammer.
+We wrote Mixins, when we should have written Service & Initializers.
+We deeply nested Views when we should have build application-specific components.
+We believed all parts of the view were equally important, whether they were visible or not.
+We weren't leveraging our Handlebar templates to prevent loading of content and to load it after certain conditions were met.